Why PMDD Makes You Question Life

 Image by ASphotofamily on freepik

-I felt my situation was unique and it required unique solutions starting with the state of my spirit.
-And so, I took small steps pursuing Him for myself.
+I came to recognise that my situation was unique, and therefore, required equally unique solutions — starting with the state of my spirit.

 Image by freepik

-Pursuing God set me off on a new path.
 I found myself privately setting objectives and creating slow but steady realistic steps to achieve them.

-The more I pursued things that fed my endorphins, the more hopeful I became and the better I felt.
+The more I pursued things that fed my endorphins, the more hopeful I became, and the better I felt.

 Image by freepik